EasyAbp/Abp.TagHelperPlus/docs/README.md

 An Abp MVC UI tag-helper enhancement module to enhance ABP built-in tag-helpers and provide new tag-helpers such as rich text editor, advanced selector, and more.

-## Online Demo

-We have launched an online demo for this module: [https://taghelper.samples.easyabp.io](https://taghelper.samples.easyabp.io)

 ## Installation

 1. Install the following NuGet packages. ([see how](https://github.com/EasyAbp/EasyAbpGuide/blob/master/docs/How-To.md#add-nuget-packages))